Police raids escalate Catalonia tension

 "The will of the people is always what matters, that is the position [of Hungary]," Hungary's government spokesman, Zoltan Kovacs, told reporters in Brussels on Monday.

-He said the question of legality was "an internal issue for the Spanish and Catalan people," but added that democracy is "to respect the will of the people".
+He said the question of legality was "an internal issue for the Spanish and Catalan people," but added that democracy meant "to respect the will of the people".

-Russian media and pro-Russian personalities have also backed the secessionist movement, amid concern in Madrid that it was losing international sympathy.
+Russian media and pro-Russian agitators have also backed the secessionist movement, amid concern in Madrid that it was losing international sympathy.

-"A Spanish Tiananmen Square within three weeks?", the pro-Russian leaker, Julian Assange, tweeted on Monday, referring to China's massacre of pro-democracy activists in 1989.
+"A Spanish Tiananmen Square within three weeks?", Julian Assange, a pro-Russian media agitator, tweeted on Monday, referring to China's massacre of pro-democracy activists in 1989.